-- 11.7.9 Road traffic accident data for the five-year period commencing 01 January 2018 through to the 31 December 2022 was obtained from the online resource Crashmap3 which uses data collected by the police about road traffic crashes occurring on British roads. - 11.7.10 Nine accidents were recorded on the A836 between the Site and Thurso.
-A further seven were noted on the A9.
-Further details of the accidents are provided in Appendix 11.1.
-Based on the information available, it has been established that there are no specific road safety issues within the immediate vicinity of the Proposed Development that currently require addressing or would be exacerbated by the construction of the Proposed Development. - 11.7.11 Traffic data used in the assessment has been sourced from the following sources: - Transport Scotland (TS) database; and - Department for Transport (DfT) Traffic Statistics database. - 11.7.12 The locations of the count points on the A836 and the A9 are shown in Appendix 11.1. - 11.7.13 The traffic count data allowed the traffic flows to be split into vehicle classes and the data has been summarised into cars / light goods vehicles (LGV) and heavy goods vehicles (HGVs) (i.e. all goods vehicles >3.5 tonnes gross maximum weight).
-The baseline data for 2024 is illustrated in Table 11.4.
+- 11.7.14 Road traffic accident data for the five-year period commencing 01 January 2018 through to the 31 December 2022 was obtained from the online resource Crashmap3 which uses data collected by the police about road traffic crashes occurring on British roads. - 11.7.15 Nine accidents were recorded on the A836 between the Proposed Development Site and Thurso.
+A further eight were noted on the A9.
+One slight accident was noted on the A897 and no accidents were recorded on Kirkton Road.
+Further details of the accidents are provided in Volume 4: Appendix V1-11.1.
+Based on the information available, it has been established that there are no specific road safety issues within the immediate vicinity of the Proposed Development that currently require addressing or would be exacerbated by the construction of the Proposed Development.